 In my 2nd book “Unbroken, Navigating the Madness of Family Dysfunction, Addiction, Alcoholism and Heartache,” I wrote about how someone advised me to “Do the next right thing for the next 15 minutes over and over again.”
 Pretty soon you do that for an hour, then the day…then you find you are getting through it.

-There was a time when life seemed impossible
+When he was in denial about his addiction, there was a time when life seemed impossible

 My own son turned 28 this week and I can’t stop marveling at how far we’ve come.
 I have been reflecting so much in the days around this birthday.
 Thinking back to the hardest of times when he was out in active use.
 I was just telling a friend that ages 14-26 were HARD years that just about cost me my mind.
 Between his addiction and my mom’s (which included SO much denial and manipulation, as she is literally the church lady), I didn’t think I would survive my life!